DataDog/integrations-extras/postman/README.md

 ## Overview

 [Postman][1] is a collaboration platform for API development.
-Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster.
+It simplifies the steps of building an API and streamlines collaboration so you can create better APIs—faster.

-This Integration helps you:
+This integration helps you stay on top of your monitors' health.
+It enables you to:

-1. Analyze the metric from the Postman Monitor runs in Datadog
+- Analyze the metrics of Postman Monitor runs in Datadog

-2. Generate events on each monitor run and failure for you to remain on top of your monitor health
+- Generate events for successful and failed monitor runs.
 ## Setup

 For detailed instructions, follow the [Postman documentation][3].

-### Installation

 ### Configuration

-1. Generate an API key from the Datadog Integrations > API tab.
+1. Generate a Datadog [API key][6].
-2. Log into your Postman account.
+2. Sign in to your Postman account and navigate to the [Datadog integration][7].
-3. Go to Home > Integrations > Browse All Integrations.
-4. Click on the Datadog Integration.
-5. Choose the Postman Monitor for the metrics that you want to be analyzed.
+3. Select “Add Integration.”
+4. To send your monitor metrics and events to Datadog:
+- Name your new integration.
+- Select the monitor whose data you would like to send to Datadog.
+- Enter your Datadog API key.
+- Select the Datadog region you would like to use.
-6. Choose if you want to send metrics, events or both.
+- Optionally choose if you want to send events, metrics or both for each run.
-7. Complete other details and add the Integration to complete the configuration.
+5. Then select “Add Integration” to finish setting up the integration.

 ![Configure Integration][4]